Sylvan-Materials/cifio/README.md

 work(as far as they do) as https://github.com/DataDriven-CAM/cnpm.git is based on the package.json npm format.

-Build [lemon](http://lemon.cs.elte.hu/hg/lemon-main) as sibling where the install is lemon-main/dist

 Build [lua](http://www.lua.org/) and export LUA_HOME=&lt;where you installed it>

 ftp://ftp.wwpdb.org/pub/pdb/data/monomers/aa-variants-v1.cif.gz & ftp://ftp.wwpdb.org/pub/pdb/data/monomers/components.cif.gz in your cifio/db folder.
 Untar